timoruohomaki/open311-to-go/README.md

 * This work uses golang version 1.22.2.
 Due to recent development on the Go http/router package the latest version available is recommended.
 * The API will be deployed as an Azure Function because it will then be easier to transfer to production platform.
+* The development is done using Visual Studio Code - however it shouldn't make any difference what editor to use
 * Sentry will be used for observations.

 ## What is the motivation for this?